Not sure where to stay in Cusco? Worry not.

 Best Cheap Hotels in Cusco, Peru

-If you want to stay in a monastery but don’t want to spend big money on the hotel?
+If you want to stay in a monastery but don’t want to spend big money on a hotel?
 Consider Hotel Monasterio San Pedro.
 Located across the local market San Pedro, you can eat local Peruvian food, shop for alpaca souvenirs, and observe Peruvian culture just right across the street.

 As a restored monastery, the hotel has one of the most beautiful courtyards in Cusco.
 It is the perfect place to relax after a day of exploring the Cusco or visiting Machu Picchu.

 Hosteria de Anita is a small cheap hotel located in the San Blas neighborhood of Cusco.
 Many of the famous attractions such as the twelve-angled rock, Plaza de Armas, and Cusco Cathedral are just within a 10-minute walk.

 Not only is Los Aticos B&B a cheap accommodation, but it is also one of Cusco’s best bed and breakfast establishments.
-Located close to the main square Plaza de Armas, guests can enjoy the convenience of visiting Cusco’s best attractions.
+Located close to Plaza de Armas, guests can enjoy the convenience of visiting Cusco’s best attractions.

 This bed and breakfast is situated in a small alley with just foot traffic, so guests can rest in peace and quiet, something that is rare so close to the historic center.

 The buffet breakfast, big spacious rooms, and the friendly staff working at the 24-hour reception make this cheap bed and breakfast one of my favorite places to stay in Cusco!

 Staying in a Vrbo or Airbnb in Cusco is an excellent way to directly give back to the local communities.
 Often time, these accommodations offer a more cozy environment compared to traditional hotels, as well as unique amenities such as fully equipped kitchens, access to rooftops and terraces, laundry machines and more.

-The hosts of Vrbo or Airbnb are often locals who have been in the area for a long time.
-They will not only be able to assist you with basic tourist information but can also tell you about the hidden gems in Cusco.
+The hosts of Vrbo or Airbnb are often locals who can assist you with not only basic tourist information but also the hidden gems in Cusco.
 It is one of the better ways to fully experience the culture of Peru!

 Here are some of the best Vrbos and Airbnbs in Cusco, Peru!